Delta 8 THC

 What are the effects and benefits of Delta-8-THC?

 The numerous health benefits attributed to delta-8-THC stems from its affinity with the CB2 receptors.
 Admittedly, recreational users of cannabis are after the legendary euphoria of THC, which results from its binding readily with the CB1 receptors in the brain.
 Due to its less interaction with the CB1 receptors in the brain, consuming D8 extracts can get you high but not to the extent of the other THC.
-Researchers have aptly termed it as a great blend of CBD and delta-9-THC for its benefits and clear-headed experience yet without paranoia and anxiety.
+Researchers have aptly termed it as a great blend of CBD and delta-9-THC for its benefits and clear-headed experience.
 Talk about eating a cake and still having it.
 Let's take a look at some of the acclaimed benefits of the cannabinoid backed by studies.

 How do you find a quality delta-8 product?